 Recreational use of marijuana became legal in California on January 1, 2018.
-The legalization is the result of voter passage of Proposition 64 in November 2016.
+The legalization of cannabis regulation and adult-use cannabis is the result of voter passage of Proposition 64 in November 2016.

 People under age 21 who possess marijuana can be charged with an infraction and sentenced to a fine (if at least 18) or to drug counseling and community service (if under 18).